San Francisco Volcano, Catamarca, Argentina

 This expedition requires advance planning

-Due to logistics, altitude, and environmental concerns, we work with small groups and limited dates.
-If you'd like to participate, please contact us to see if it's a suitable time and if there's still availability.
+Due to logistical reasons, altitude, and environmental concerns, we work with small groups and limited dates.
+If you're interested, please contact us to see if it's the right time and if there's still availability.

-Do I need previous mountain or high-altitude experience to join this expedition?
+Do I need prior mountain or high-altitude experience to join this expedition?

-For the Ascent Milestones we recommend having some previous experience, since that way you will enjoy the experience much more.
-We recommend the Initiation Milestones to mountaineering.
+For the Ascent Milestones, we recommend having some prior experience, as this will greatly enhance the experience.
+We recommend the Mountaineering Initiation Milestones.

-What is the level of physical demand and what preparation do you recommend?
+What is the level of physical exertion and what preparation do you recommend?

-The level of challenge is high, and even though we don't use our hands to climb, it's challenging.
-You don't need to be super fit; we recommend regular exercise three or four times a week.
-If you'd like to start this type of activity, contact us and we'll work out a plan together.
-We also recommend a checkup with a doctor beforehand.
+The level of difficulty is high; although we don't use our hands to climb, it is still demanding.
+You don't need to be super fit; we recommend exercising regularly 3 or 4 times a week.
+If you'd like to start this type of activity, contact us and we'll create a plan together.
+We also recommend a prior check-up with a doctor.

 What type of accommodation is included during the expedition days?